Key facts

 Fee information

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
+The tuition fees you pay are determined by the course you are enrolled in.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

-One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for this course.
+Eight credit points is used as it represents a typical full-time enrolment load for a year.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

-Important information: If you are an International student you need to be aware the Australian Government caps Commonwealth Supported Places (CSP) for the Doctor of Medicine.
+If you are an International student you need to be aware the Australian Government caps Commonwealth Supported Places (CSP) for the Doctor of Medicine.
 This means if you are enrolled in this course and transfer from a student visa or other temporary visa to a permanent visa, you are unlikely to receive a CSP place.
-You would however be eligible for a full fee-paying domestic place.
+You would however be eligible for a domestic full fee-paying place.

-Learn more about tuition fees.
+Learn more about international student fees.

 Scholarship options